As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• In a small bowl, combine the salt and pepper, arrowroot powder, and beef.
+• In a small bowl, combine beef, cornstarch, kosher salt, and pepper.
 Toss to coat.

-1 lb stew beef, 2 tbsp arrowroot powder, salt and pepper
+1 lb stew beef, cubed, 2 tbsp cornstarch, 1 tsp kosher salt, 1/2 tsp ground black pepper

-• Pour the beef broth and vegetable juice in the bottom of the inner pot.
+• Pour the beef broth and vegetable juice into the insert of the Instant Pot.

 2 cups beef broth, 1 cup tomato-based vegetable juice